 You can choose three subjects out of the following four:

 You will also have to take compulsory study skills.

 You will take modules in

-•Study Skills (note taking, information search skills, essay writing, presentation and discussion skills)
+•Study Skills (note taking, search skills, essay writing, presentation and more)

 Plus you will need to choose three out of the following subjects: History, English Lit, Creative Writing and Philosophy.

 •In History you will study: The industrial revolution,The Enlightenment, Trans-Atlantic slave trade, Civil rights in the USA and Israel and Palestine

 •In Philosophy you will study: epistemology, Greek Philosophy, ethics, Philosophy of mind and elementary logic and reasoning.